-HRSA estimates approximately \$2,000,000 to be available to fund 20 recipients.
-The actual amount available will not be determined until enactment of the final FY 2022 federal appropriation.
-You may apply for a ceiling amount of up to \$100,000 total cost (includes both direct and indirect, facilities and administrative costs) per year.
+HRSA expects approximately \$2,000,000 to be available to fund 20 recipients.
+HRSA expects to award funding to the highest scoring applications in each track.
+HRSA's intent is to fund approximately 15 projects in the Regular Network Planning track and no more than five projects in the AHE track.
+The actual amount available will not be determined until enactment of the final FY 2023 federal appropriation.
+You may apply for a ceiling amount of up to \$100,000 total cost (reflecting direct and indirect costs) per year.
 This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.